pace-neutrons/Euphonic/doc/source/installation.rst

   conda install -c conda-forge euphonic matplotlib-base pyyaml tqdm h5py

+Note that Brille is not currently available on Conda so users wanting this functionality should use pip.

 Github
 ======
 To get the latest unreleased version, clone the Git repository at ``https://github.com/pace-neutrons/Euphonic`` and cd into the top directory containing the ``setup.py`` script.

-To install with the optional Matplotlib dependency for plotting and pyyaml/h5py dependencies for reading Phonopy files use:
+To install with all dependencies use:

 .. code-block:: bash

-  pip install .[matplotlib,phonopy_reader]
+  pip install .[matplotlib,phonopy_reader,brille]

-If you don't require plotting or reading of Phonopy files, just use:
+If you don't require the extra dependencies, just use:

 .. code-block:: bash